-^{}Plan capacity is the reasonable expected development anticipated to occur as a result of the proposed Plan by the Plan's horizon year.

 GENERAL PLAN LAND USE DESIGNATIONS

 General Plan Land Use Designations express a variety of goals, policies, and zoning tools to support each condition.
 The proposed General Plan Land Use Designations reflect the relationship between land use, physical built form, and functional aspects that differentiate one area from another.
-Each designation includes a description of the range of intensity, height, and typical uses that characterize an area, contributing to its identity and sense of place.
+Each designation includes a description of the range of intensity, height, density, and typical uses that characterize an area, contributing to its identity and sense of place.

 Description

-232 Net Acres

-8% of Plan Area
+of Plan Area

 Community Center

 Community Centers are vibrant places of activity typically located along commercial corridors, in concentrated nodes, or adjacent to major transit hubs.
-The building form ranges from Very Low Rise to Low Rise.
+The building form is Low Rise.
 The use range is broad and may include commercial, residential, institutional facilities, cultural and entertainment facilities, and neighborhood-serving uses.
-The residential density generally ranges from 1 unit per 800 square feet of lot area to 1 unit per 400 square feet of lot area.
+The residential density allowed is 1 unit per 400 square feet of lot area.

-140 Net Acres

-5% of Plan Area

 Neighborhood Center

 Neighborhood Center areas are focal points for surrounding residential neighborhoods and include uses that serve the needs of residents and employees.
-The building form is Low Rise and is characterized by pedestrian-scale commercial development.
+The building form is Low Rise and is characterized by pedestrianscale commercial development.
 Uses generally include a mix of residential and commercial uses, such as local businesses and services.
 The residential density generally ranges from 1 unit per 800 square feet of lot area to 1 unit per 400 square feet of lot area.

-70Net Acres

-3% of Plan Area

 Medium Neighborhood Residential

 Medium Neighborhood Residential areas are primarily residential and may integrate limited local-serving commercial uses; these neighborhoods are adjacent and connected to commercial and employment areas.
 The building form ranges from Very Low Rise to Low Rise, and buildings are typically oriented toward the street.
-The residential density ranges from is 1 unit per 800 square feet of lot area to 1 unit per 600 square feet of lot area.
+The residential density ranges from 1 unit per 800 square feet of lot area to 1 unit per 600 square feet of lot area.

-12 Net Acres

-<1% of Plan Area
+of Plan Area

 Medium Residential

 Medium Residential areas provide a concentration of multi-unit housing and are typically located near commercial or employment centers.
 Supportive institutional uses may also be provided in certain Residential Use Districts.
 The building form is Very Low Rise.
-The residential density is 1 unit per 800 square feet of lot area.
+The residential density allowed is 1 unit per 800 square feet of lot area.

 Description

-993 Net Acres

 Low Neighborhood Residential

 Low Neighborhood Residential areas are primarily residential and may integrate limited local-serving commercial uses; these neighborhoods are adjacent and connected to commercial and employment areas.
 The building form is Very Low Rise and buildings are typically oriented towards the street.
 The residential density generally ranges from 2 units per lot to 1 unit per 1,500 square feet of lot area.

-76 Net Acres
+Net Acres

-3% of Plan Area

 Low Medium Residential

 Low Medium Residential areas provide multi-unit housing, ranging from duplexes to small scale apartments, generally near neighborhood-serving uses.
 The building form is Very Low Rise.
 The residential density generally ranges from 2 units per lot to 1 unit per 1,500 square feet of lot area.

-23 Net Acres
+Net Acres

 <1% of Plan Area

 Low Residential

 Low Residential areas provide single unit housing, typically set away from centers of activity.
 The building form is Very Low Rise.
 The minimum size of each lot is 5,000 square feet and residential density is limited to one unit per lot.

-281 Net Acres
+Net Acres

-10% of Plan Area

 Light Industrial

 Light Industrial areas preserve and sustain industrial activity while serving as a jobs base.
-The building form is Low Rise and the site layout typically varies to accommodate a range of industries.
+The building form is Very Low Rise, and the site layout typically varies to accommodate a range of industries.
 Uses include manufacturing, warehouse and distribution, research and development, office, and limited commercial.
 Housing is generally not permitted in Light Industrial areas but limited residential uses may be allowed, for example, through adaptive reuse of existing buildings.

-469 Net Acres

-16% of Plan Area